haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 17 (+3) 15 (+2) 18 (+4)
 Saving Throws Dex +5, Wis +4, Cha +2
 8 (−1)
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 273

 Stunning Screech (1/Day).
 The vrock emits a horrific screech.
 Each creature within 20 feet of it that can hear it and that isn’t a demon must succeed on a DC 14 Constitution saving throw or be stunned until the end of the vrock’s next turn. a flammable object that isn’t being worn or carried, it also catches fire.